google/wireit/README.md

 - Hidden/dot files are matched by `*` and `**`.
 - Patterns are case-sensitive (if supported by the filesystem).

-### Cache key
+### Fingerprint

-The following inputs determine the _cache key_ for a script.
-This key is used to determine whether a script can be skipped for [incremental build](#incremental-build), and whether its output can be [restored from cache](#caching).
+The following inputs determine the _fingerprint_ for a script.
+This value is used to determine whether a script can be skipped for [incremental build](#incremental-build), and whether its output can be [restored from cache](#caching).